zelalemshiferaw/Odoo_Custom_Modules/Offers/README.md

 Log in to your Odoo instance as an administrator.
 Go to the Apps menu and select "Update Apps List".
 Search for the "Offers Module" and click on the "Install" button.
-Once the installation is complete, restart the Odoo server.

 Features
 ------------------------------------------------------